How do we define complex elements in XML Schema?

 </book>

-For elements with mixed content, we define as follows:
+For elements with mixed content, define the complex type as follows:

 <xs:element name="book" type="bookStructure"/>